namnguyen-dev/namnguyen-dev/README.md

 # 💫About Me :

-I am a codenewbie who just started learning coding in January 2021, I am currently learning and building react projects at the same time.
+My name is Nam Nguyen.
+I started learning how to code in January 2021 and spent most of my day experimenting with HTML, CSS and JavaScript, React.

-I also join the #100daysofcodechallenge as a way to hold myself accountable and keep being motivated while studying because I spend most of my time learning coding alone, and isolated due to the ongoing pandemic.
+I enjoy coding and the challenge of learning something new everyday.

 <br></br>

 ## 👀 Where to find me